changxi6/CNN_LSTM_CHL7001/README.md

 _figure 3: close price for BAC_

 ## 3.1.
 Technical indicators <a class="anchor" id="technicalind"></a>
-5 days and 100 days moving averages are applied to smooth temporary and random price fluctuations over time.
+5 days and 100 days moving averages are firstly applied in order to smooth random price fluctuations over time.
 A buy signal happens when the short-duration MA crosses above the long-duration MA.
 In professional terms, this is called a "golden cross."
 On the contrary, the trend of price drops and generates a sell signal when two lines cross the other way.
 This is known as a "dead cross. " Some other technical indicators tracked are Average True Range, Bollinger Bands, Rate of Change, Force Index, Williams percentage Range and Moving Average Convergence Divergence.
 The third dataset is the S&P 500, as a benchmark to represent the overall economy.

 A lot of investors follow technical indicators.
 We included the most popular indicators as independent features.